How to Use DC/DC Charger for RV Chassis Battery Winter Storage Maintenance Guide

 In Brief

-Your idea is excellent!
-A DC/DC charger can effectively maintain chassis batteries during winter storage by drawing power from your solar-charged house batteries.
+You turn the key after months of winter storage and hear nothing but clicks—your chassis battery is completely dead while your house batteries sit fully charged from solar.
 This setup creates a reliable battery maintenance system that prevents chassis battery sulfation and extends battery life during long-term parking without hookups.

 Prep Work